iuga/Yeast/docs/introduction.md

 ## Selectors

-The [selectors](selectors.html) can choose columns based on their data type or name:
+The [selectors](selectors.html) can select columns based on their data type or name:

 ```python
 # Shortcut to keep only the numerical columns